 Martlesham Neighbourhood Plan

-Throughout the period the team will be undertaking further activities to enable every voice to be heard.
-Public displays and drop in sessions already arranged, to which you are invited are:
+Public displays and drop in sessions have been arranged, to which you are invited are:

 - Tuesday 6th December Martlesham Primary Academy (Beacon Hill) 4.00 – 7.00

 - Monday 12th December Parish Room (Community Centre, Felixstowe Road) 4.00 – 7.00

 - Thursday 15th December Church Centre, (Martlesham Heath) 4.30 – 7.30

 - Monday 30th January 2017 Parish Room (Community Centre, Felixstowe Road) 4.00 – 7.00

 We will also be pleased to be invited to any club, society or other group in Martlesham to present our plans and listen to your views.